 Responsible investment in Fluvanna County

-Tenaska, with a presence in Fluvanna County for more than 20 years, is considering an additional natural gas-fueled power plant in the area.
+Tenaska, with a presence in Fluvanna County for more than 20 years, is developing an additional natural gas-fueled power plant in the area.
 Similar to the existing Tenaska Virginia Generating Station, this facility would be operated in a safe and environmentally responsible manner and add much-needed reliability to the regional electric grid, as well as generate tax revenue, jobs and other local economic benefits.

 Proposed Expedition Generating Station